rdsea/iCOMOTSensors/scenarios/netops/CloudBrokerProvider/README.md

 #### Usage:
 * run `docker-compose up`

-## Changes and Adaptation
+## Scenario changes/adaptation

 * Running Kafka with VMs: in practice, Kafka needs powerful resources so that one might setup Kafka with VMs.

 * Different brokers can be used.
 For example, IoT Hub/PubSub from Azure.
 Google or Amazon Services can be used.
 In this case, [Cloud Ingestion Provider](../CloudIngestorProvider) must be changed/updated to take data from the right message broker.